rwev/rwev.gitlab.io/content/articles/published/philosophy--work--hackers-painters.md

 Key takeaways from the flagship essay in Paul Graham's collection, [_Hackers & Painters_](http://www.paulgraham.com/hp.html).
 > Hackers and painters are both makers.

-Occupations have more in common than what meets the eye.

-Whenever someone says they work in technology, many seem amazed, as if they are a whole different level of human.
-This is false.
-The average blue-collar strong-armed construction contractor has more in common with the average white-collar weak-armed programmer than meets the eye.
+Whenever one says they work in technology, many layman seem amazed, as if they are a whole different level of human.
+In reality, the average blue-collar strong-armed construction contractor has more in common with the average white-collar weak-armed programmer than meets the eye.

 _All professionals want to make good things_: here's what they do to achieve that.

 ## Bottom-Up, not Top-Down

 Know what to make is key to knowing how to make it.
-Any division taints the purity of the solution realization process, and levels of communication slow it down.
-Be both the architect and the engineer, versatile and maintaining a high level of vision, mindful of interconnectedness and interdependence.
+Any division taints the purity of the solution realization process, and hierarchies of communication slow it down.

+Be both the architect and the engineer.
+Be versatile and maintain a high level of vision, mindful of interconnectedness and interdependence.

 > What and how should not be kept too separate.
     <br><br>
     The way to create something beautiful is often to make subtle tweaks to something that already exists, or to combine existing ideas in a slightly new way.